Commercial content | 18+ | T&C's Apply

 With their consistent rise and fall, when Hull are a Championship club they are typically one of the favourites for promotion.
 Now Hull find themselves back in the second tier of English football, look out for Hull to win the Championship odds, or odds for Hull City to get promoted.
 You could find a lot of value in these markets, and often they are subject to bookmaker enhanced odds offers and money-back specials.

 Hull City odds can vary depending on who they’re playing and whether they are playing at home or away.
 Hull City at home odds are usually a lot shorter than Hull City away odds, particularly when they’re playing the better teams in the division or competition.

-Hull City are a Premier League football team based in the city of Hull, Yorkshire.
+Hull City are a Championship football team based in the city of Hull, Yorkshire.
 Founded in 1904, Hull City have played at least one season in every professional league in the English football system.

 Hull City AFC history begins in 1904.
 Earlier attempts were made to found a football club, but in a city where Rugby League was the favoured sport, no interest was shown.
 The club attempted to join the Football League for the 1904/1905 season but these attempts were refused, and so Hull City’s early games were primarily friendly matches, alongside FA Cup appearances.

 Hull City’s first home was the Boulevard, then used by the Hull F.C rugby league side.
 The club then moved to the Anlaby Road Cricket Ground, and were finally given a place in the Football League, playing Second Division football in the 1905/1906 season.

 Hull became an established top half Second Division side for much of the next two decades.
 They almost gained promotion on one occasion, but missed out on goal average.

 Football was suspended for much of the First World War, and when the Football League resumed, Hull began to struggle.
 In 1930, the club suffered relegation to the First Division North.